Crispin Odey: Odey Asset Management (1991–2019)

-2016–2018: Recent career

 In 2016, it was reported that Odey saw his personal fortune drop by £200 million after profits at Odey Asset Management suffered a significant decline.
 His salary was cut because profits were down nearly 45% from the previous year.

 In 2016, Odey was a prominent backer of Brexit, arguing it would allow the UK to govern itself.
 Later that year, his hedge fund won about 15% of its value following the results of the Brexit referendum.
 He told the BBC on the morning of the result that he had made £220 million speculating that the markets would fall, saying "'Il mattino ha l'oro in bocca' – the morning has gold in its mouth".
 Overall, his flagship fund made losses of almost 50% in 2016.
 The firm's operating profits dropped from 44.3 million pounds to 18.6 million pounds in 2016.

 In June 2017, The Daily Telegraph reported that his fund had profited from the drop in the value of the pound that resulted from a hung parliament.
 In August 2017, he remained an investor in Sky.
 After initially backing the Fox bid for Sky, in November 2017, he opposed the bid, after Sky's financial results proved "better than people forecast."

 Assets under management at the fund dropped from $11.7 billion at the start of 2015, to $5.5 billion in September 2017.
 Also, funds in his flagship fund, Odey European, fell from €2.5 billion at the start of 2015 to €184 million.
 The Financial Times chalked the losses in part to "poorly timed" trades.
 On 5 January 2018, The New York Times reported that Odey Asset Management had lost more than a fifth of its value in 2017, dropping around 20.5 percent.

+According to Bloomberg in November 2017, he was "known for his bearish outlook" on the markets.
 The New York Times reported that Odey's fund's "performance has suffered heavily after he took a negative stance on the outlook for the global economy and bearish positions against shares that have not borne fruit."
 He had also made "bets against the Fed", explaining to his clients that "it would certainly be simpler to follow the market.
 But then we would be ignoring the fundamental data".
 He had also assumed there would be a crash resulting from high interest rates.

-In February 2019, less than two months before the then Brexit date, Odey again bet against the pound.